bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 arbitrarily small, the probability and other associated quantities are constant within those region.
 The idea is that these finite regions can be shrunk down to infinitesimally small sizes that we would need to prove the general result.
+Additionally, this is where the volume-preserving nature of the Leapfrog algorithm comes in (and negation of the momentum, which is also volume-preserving).
+We don't need to worry about our small regions ever growing (or shrinking) and thus, we can treat any region (before or after a Leapfrog step) similarly.
-Since we're just sketching the proof here, no need for all that formality and we'll use region and state interchangeably here.
+Since we're just sketching the proof here, there's no need for all the formality so we'll use region and state interchangeably here.

 Assume you have sampled the current state :math:`(q, p)` according to the canonical distribution, which follows from the previous step.